ambiguousname/ambiguousname.github.io/drafts/fortran_format.md

 <https://ambiguous.name/fortran-format-web-demo/?stmt=%22I+have+exactly%22%2C+I2%2C+%22apples%22&type=Format+Specification&variables=i%3D2#output-text>
 </noscript>

 The more that you experiment with FORTRAN's print statements, the more you'll notice weird overlaps and strange, seemingly useless features.
 What's up with all these different ways to do printing?
-Who invented this language, anyways?

 ## Background

 FORTRAN (FORmula TRANslating system, as described in The FORTRAN programmer's reference manual[^manual]), was released by IBM in 1956.
-It's ancient by computer science standards.
-This language is so old, my grandfather has floppy disks of FORTRAN IV code he commissioned for his ship salvage work in the 1960s[^floppy].
-My father programmed in FORTRAN 77 in college.
-I'm programming in FORTRAN 90 as a graduate student.
-It is a generational beast[^thoughts].
+It's ancient by computer science standards[^ancient].
+The fact that is still relevant nearly 70 years after its creation is a testament, at least in part, to FORTRAN's efficiency.
+Widespread adoption amongst computational mathematicians doesn't hurt either.

-[^floppy]: Apparently they would digitize punchcards onto magnetic tape to run on Boeing's timeshare.
-Those would be later digitized into floppy disks, as well.
+[^ancient]: My father worked with FORTRAN IV in college.
+My grandfather has floppy disks of code he commissioned for his ship salvage work in the 1960s.
+Apparently they would digitize punchcards onto magnetic tape to run on Boeing's timeshare.
+Those would be later digitized into the floppy disks we have now.

 [^manual]: [The FORTRAN Automatic Coding System for the IBM 704 EDPM: Programmer's Reference Manual](https://archive.computerhistory.org/resources/text/Fortran/102649787.05.01.acc.pdf), October 15th, 1956.

-[^thoughts]: The fact that is still relevant nearly 70 years after its creation is a testament, at least in part, to FORTRAN's efficiency.
-Widespread adoption amongst computational mathematicians doesn't hurt either.

 I tell you all this to give you some dire context: FORTRAN has so many ways to format I/O, and is so unintuitive compared to other languages simply because it is so old.
 The `FORMAT` statement dates to the first iteration of the language[^manual].
 The statement `FORMAT(I2 /(E12.4, F10.4))` must work on punch cards just as well as (if not better than) any modern compiler.

 Which is why you'll run into 5 different ways to handle `PRINT`, or `WRITE`, or `FORMAT` statements online.
 Improvements are present in every iteration of the language, but a million pieces of computing history are wedged underneath.

-So, if you're a modern FORTRAN programmer, what are the conventions that you should be using?
+This makes compatibility easier, at the cost of being quite confusing for new learners.

+My hope is that this post, and the associated web tool, will de-mystify part of your `FORMAT`ting options.

 ## The Web Tool